-Judge assigns Elon Musk and the SEC an essay on settlement
+Elon Musk mocks SEC amid settlement deal

 Related Content

-- Judge assigns Elon Musk and the SEC an essay on settlement
+- Elon Musk mocks SEC amid settlement deal

 - Elon Musk Fast Facts